netket/netket/docs/docs/install.md

 ```

 Then, one must define the system to be studied.
-To do so, the first thing to do is usually defining the lattice of the model.
+For a discrete system, the first thing to do is usually defining the underlying lattice structure of the model.
-This is not always required, but it can sometimes avoid errors.
-Several types of Lattices (graphs) are defined in the [Graph submodule](netket_graph_api).
+Several types of lattices and, more generally, graphs allowing arbitrary connections between sites are defined in the [Graph submodule](netket_graph_api).

 In the example above we chose a 1-Dimensional chain with 20 sites and periodic boundary conditions.